EX-XDRiVER/Chart-Documentation/backgrounds/global.md

   - Sets the individual alpha of the Momentum Bar UI element.
 - SetUIAlphaLifeBar (arg 1: alpha, arg 2: duration, arg 3 (optional): time based, arg 4 (optional): ease)
   - Sets the individual alpha of the Life Bar UI element.
+- SetCheckpointLabel (arg 1: string)
+  - Set the checkpoint label to a desired string.
+- ResetCheckpointLabel
+  - Resets the checkpoint label to the current checkpoint.